mbaumer/us_hep_funding/docs/_states/VA.md

 # VA -- Sen. Timothy Kaine (D) and  Sen. Mark Warner (D)
 ## HEP Grants
 ```
-In the past 5 years, this state has received  42  HEP grants, totalling  $12,835,000.00
+In the past 5 years, this state has received:
-Who have these grants gone to?
+42 HEP grants, totalling $12,835,000.00

                                                     Amount ($)
 Institution
 University of Virginia                                 4144000